Skip to main content

 Consumer Protection Litigation

-Without privacy class actions, large corporate defendants would be able to cause small amounts of harm over a large group of individuals without any risk of monetary penalty.
+Without privacy class actions, large corporations would be able to cause small amounts of harm to a large group of individuals without any risk of monetary penalty.
 Consumers have a right to privacy, and expect merchants to protect their credit card information.

 voice icon